 A. Denial of provisional status.
-Pursuant to the Administrative Process Act (§ 9-6.14:1 et seq. of the Code of Virginia), any aggrieved applicant seeking provisional approval for a specific type of system may appeal the final case decision of the commissioner by requesting an ajudicatory hearing.
+Pursuant to the Administrative Process Act (§9-6.14:1 §2.2-4000 et seq. of the Code of Virginia), any aggrieved applicant seeking provisional approval for a specific type of system may appeal the final case decision of the commissioner by requesting an adjudicatory hearing.

 B. Denial of an applicant for use of a provisionally approved system.
-Aggrieved applicants who have been denied use of a system having provisional approval may request a hearing in accordance with 12 VAC 5-610-210.
+Aggrieved applicants who have been denied use of a system having provisional approval may request a formal hearing-in accordance with 12 VAC 5-610-210 by sending a written request to the commissioner within 30 days after they receive the commissioner's decision.